cmrschwarz/indexland/README.md

 Newtype Index Support for Rust Collection Types.

 ## Features
-- Strongly typed indices prevent accidental mix-ups at compile time.
+- Strongly typed collection indices for better type safety and readability.

-  Let's not make `usize` be the new `void*` !

-- Readable, self-documenting code through explicit indexing semantics.

-  No more ```// indexed by `NodeId` ``` comments.
+- All array based std::collections in one place through a single `Idx` trait.

-- Underlying APIs faithfully wrapped and adapted for `Idx` Types.
+- All underlying APIs faithfully adapted for `Idx` types.

-  No need to learn a new collections API.

 ## Examples
 ### Newtype Indices